ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 However, we must be careful not to remove critical words that may significantly alter a sentence's meaning.
-For example, it would be suboptimal to remove the word *cat* in the previous sentence: â€œThe quickly jumped over the lazy dog.â€?
+For example, it would be suboptimal to remove the word *cat* in the previous sentence: "The quickly jumped over the lazy dog."?
 We must also choose the deletion rate carefully to ensure that the text still makes sense after words have been removed.
 Typical deletion rates might range from 10 percent to 20 percent, but this is a general guideline and could vary significantly